 stays, procedures like surgeries, prescribed medications, and rehabilitation

 costs.
-Workers’ compensation may also cover a portion of your lost
+A settlement may also cover a portion of your lost wages if you

 In order to ensure you receive the full compensation you deserve, it is

 important to follow the settlement process exactly—you don’t